cgruver/devspaces-nested-podman-privileged/README.md

 __Note:__ This differs from the default `container-build` SCC which is bundled with Dev Spaces by adding the entry: `allowPrivilegedContainer: true`

 The containers in a workspace will still run as a random non-root UID.
-However, they will be capable of running as privileged which allows them to run in an unconstrained `selinux` context, and gives the container an unmasked root filesystem.
+However, they will be capable of running as privileged which allows them to run in an unconstrained `selinux` context, and gives the container unmasked `/dev` and `/proc` filesystems.

 ```bash
 cat << EOF | oc apply -f -